TimurAsayonok/get-in-mobile-app/README.md

-# GetInMobileApp :computer:
+# Get In mobile app :computer:

-GetInMobileApp is the simple mobile application for seraching and booking accommodations.
+Get In mobile app is the simple mobile application for seraching and booking accommodations.
 This application uses server from [GetInBackend](https://github.com/TimurAsayonok/GetInBackend) repository.
 **This project is designed as part of the thesis for the [Vistula](http://www.vistula.edu.pl/) University :mortar_board:**

 ![MainScreenMaket](https://github.com/TimurAsayonok/GetInMobileApp/blob/master/media/MainScreensMaket.jpg)